Place : Bihar

 Place : Assam

 Also known as Assamese thali, the traditional authentic Assamese thali is delightful and extraordinary.
-The unusual and tasty herbs used and the optimal usage of spices in the thali makes it most different from other thalis of different states.
+The unusual and tasty herbs used and the optimal usage of spices in this Indian thali makes it most different from other thalis of different states.
 It includes Khar (banana skin peels powder with lentils and vegetable curry), Masor Tenga (light and tangy fish curry), Narasingh Masor Jhol (river fish like sardine cooked with curry leaves with thin gravy), Koldil Bhaji (banana flower with potatoes mix), Pitika (mashed vegetables mix dish) and also pickle.
 For sweet dishes, there are Sanmeholi Chutney (mix green chutney), Gurer Payesh ( brown sugar rice pudding) and the nationwide famous Pithe (rice cakes).

 Place : Manipur